 The greenhouse gas emissions that occur directly at the Wilhelm Kneitz AG are the company's direct sphere of influence result from the combustion of natural gas and fuel (Scope 1) and from greenhouse gas emissions from purchased energy (Scope 2).
-For 2021, Scope 1 and 2 emissions total 1.022 t CO2 eq. (previous year: 1.106).
+As already mentioned, Wilhelm Kneitz AG produces climate-neutrally, even climate-positively through the crediting of the sale of self-generated PV electricity.
+The greenhouse gas emissions resulting from Scope 1 and 2 amount to a total of - 8 t CO2 eq.
+(2020: 982, 2021: 1,2232 t CO2 eq.).

-The following diagram shows that the greenhouse gas emissions resulting from the production have already been reduced by a total of 65% since 2014 through a continuous increase in energy efficiency.
+The following diagram shows that the greenhouse gas emissions resulting from the production have already been reduced since 2014 through a continuous increase in energy efficiency.
 It should be noted that the decrease in GHG emissions between 2019 and 2020 is also because of the Corona pandemic.
 Nevertheless, a significant and steady decrease in GHG emissions has also been observed in previous years.